This tutorial explains how to create a table data field that has the data type as a link in Microsoft Access.

-- Start Microsoft Access 2010 and navigate to the Create tab in the Microsoft Access 2010 ribbon and select Table.
+- Start Microsoft Access and navigate to the Create tab in the ribbon and then click the Table button.

 - Enter an appropriate table name and start adding fields.
-The field which you want to have its data type has Hyperlink – select that field name and under data type options, select Hyperlink.
+When you get to the field that you wish to be a link, select that field and from the Data Type options select Hyperlink

 If you want to enter the hyperlink data entered in the field with hyperlinks as its data type, then: